robin-thomas/nubox/README.md

     * *Right-clicking* on any file or folder will open up the options for the various file (or folder) operations.
     * View all files that are shared for you
     * View the total size of the files upload
-    * View various activity in your account (Uploading, renaming, deleting and sharing files and folders)
+    * View various activity in your account (Uploading, renaming, deleting, moving and sharing files and folders)

 # Known Nucypher issues:
 * You cannot download same file twice: https://github.com/nucypher/nucypher/issues/833